 Job

-Here's another stereotype about Japan that is generally true.
-Do many really think that the Japanese are obliged to work 12 hours a day?
-No, they themselves like to work, and they love to work overtime.
+Here is another stereotype about Japan that is generally true.
+Many people really think that the Japanese are forced to work 12 hours a day?
+No, they willingly like to work, and love to do overtime.

 In Japan they consider it impolite to leave before the boss, and when the boss wants to work some more, they proudly help.

-Read too: Arubaito – Part-time job in Japan
+Read also: Arubaito – Part-time job in Japan

 Onsen are hot spring baths, popular throughout the country.
 There are thousands of natural and non-natural places that offer baths in thermal waters, often public with many people.
 They are not ashamed to get naked with each other.

-Read too: Onsen - Natural Hot Springs of Japan
+Read also: Onsen - Natural Hot Springs of Japan